suarestalles/suarestalles/README.md

 ### Hello 👋 I'm Talles Suares!

-- 👨🏻‍💻 I'm currently working as a Junior Backend Developer using Python language with FastAPI;
+- 👨🏻‍💻 I currently work as a Junior Full Stack Developer using Python language with FastAPI on the backend and Flutter on the frontend;
-- 📚 I'm currently studying Python and DJango and Angular Framework's;
+- 📚 I currently studying DJango and Angular Framework's;
 - 😄 Pronouns: him/his.

 <div><br>